Nearly one in three older adults age 65-74, and over half of those age 75+, have hearing loss.

 Several charitable foundations and other resources may be available to help you pay for hearing aids.

-Nearly one in three older adults in the U.S. aged 65-74, and over half of those aged 75+, have hearing loss.
-The loss of your hearing can make it hard to go about everyday life, including how you participate in conversations with friends and family and your ability to enjoy social activities, like movies and concerts.
+Nearly one in three older adults in the U.S. age 65-74, and over half of those age 75+, have hearing loss.1 The loss of your hearing can make it hard to go about everyday life, including how you participate in conversations with friends and family and your ability to enjoy social activities, like movies and concerts.
 This can be frustrating, embarrassing, and can even impact your mental health.

 Does Medicare cover hearing aids and tests?

 Original Medicare (Parts A & B) does not cover hearing exams, or hearing aids and fittings.
 Medicare Part B does cover diagnostic hearing and balance exams if a provider orders these tests to see if a person requires medical treatment for a condition other than hearing loss.
 For example, such tests may be used to diagnose the cause of dizziness or vertigo.

 If you have a Medicare Advantage plan, check with your plan to see whether any hearing services or supplies are covered.

 Where can I get help paying for hearing aids and tests, and how do I know what hearing aid I should purchase?

 - Sertoma, a civic service organization that helps connect people with hearing assistance, has a comprehensive listing of national and state charitable programs, organized by state.